a-b-street/docs/book/src/user/new_city.md

 .osm XML file, you can import it directly by running `./import.sh --oneshot=/path/to/extract.osm`.
-If you're running from a .zip release and not building from source, replace the first part with `./tools/importer`.
+If you're running from a .zip release and not building from source, replace the first part with `./cli import`.

-Assuming this succeeds, it'll create a file called `data/system/zz/oneshot/maps/extract.bin`.
-Currently the UI won't list this file, so you have to launch the game pointed at this file directly; see [here](asu.md#a-shortcut-and-improving-the-simulation-in-tempe) for how to do that.
+Assuming this succeeds, it'll create a file in the `data/system/zz/oneshot/maps/` directory.
+In the UI, you can open the "zz" country to find it.

 If you save a .osm file from JOSM, you might get an error importing related to `convert_osm/src/clip.rs`.
 If so, delete the `<bounds>` element from the top of